 Step by Step Photos

-While the bulgur is cooking, make the vinaigrette so that the flavors have a little time to meld.
+While the bulgur is cooking, make the vinaigrette so that the flavors have a little time to blend.
 The vinaigrette is super simple to make.
-Just combine one clove minced garlic with 2 Tbsp olive oil, 2 Tbsp vegetable or canola oil, 2 Tbsp apple cider vinegar, 1/2 Tbsp Dijon, 1/2 tsp dried basil, 1/2 tsp sugar, 1/2 tsp salt, and some freshly cracked pepper.
-Whisk it with a fork or whisk until it’s fully mixed.
-The Dijon acts as an emulsifier and keeps it from separating out again. (if you want, you can add all the ingredients to a mason jar and just shake it until it’s mixed).
-I only used about 3/4 of the dressing, so if you know you won’t want a lot of dressing on the salad, you might want to go ahead and make a half batch (use a small clove of garlic or just cut one in half).
+Combine one clove minced garlic with 2 Tbsp olive oil, 2 Tbsp vegetable or canola oil, 2 Tbsp apple cider vinegar, 1/2 Tbsp Dijon, 1/2 tsp dried basil, 1/2 tsp sugar, 1/2 tsp salt, and some freshly cracked pepper.
+Whisk the dressing until it’s fully mixed.
+The Dijon acts as an emulsifier and keeps it from separating out again.
+If preferred, you can add all the ingredients to a mason jar and just shake it until it’s mixed.
+I only used about 3/4 of the dressing, so if you know you won’t want a lot of dressing on the salad, you can go ahead and make a half batch (use a small clove of garlic or just cut one in half).

 Now on to the actual salad.
-Rinse the parsley REALLY well because sand is the last thing you want to chomp down on.
+Rinse the parsley REALLY well because sand is the last thing you want in your salad.
 Shake off as much water as possible, then go one step further and use a salad spinner, paper towel, or a clean lint-free dish cloth to pat the parsley and remove any last bits of water.
-Pull the leaves from the stems, then give it a quick rough chop.
+Roughly Chop the parsley leaves, leaving the stem ends behind (the small bits of stems attached to the leaves are okay and just get chopped up with the leaves).
 Place the chopped parsley in a large bowl.

-Chop the dried apricots into tiny jewel like pieces so that every forkful of the salad has a nice sweet bit of apricot in it.
+Chop about 1/2 cup, or 10 dried apricots into tiny jewel like pieces so that every forkful of the salad has a nice sweet bit of apricot.

 Add the chopped apricots, 1/2 cup sliced almonds, and the cooled bulgur to the bowl with the parsley.
 Make sure the bulgur is cool so that it doesn’t wilt the parsley.